void-linux/void-docs/src/config/graphical-session/wayland.md

 ### Native applications

-Qt5-based applications require installing the `qt5-wayland` package and setting the environment variable `QT_QPA_PLATFORM=wayland-egl` to enable their Wayland backend.
+Qt5- and Qt6-based applications require installing the `qt5-wayland` or
+`qt6-wayland` package and setting the environment variable `QT_QPA_PLATFORM=wayland` to enable their Wayland backend.
 Some KDE specific applications also require installing the `kwayland` package.
 EFL-based applications require setting the environment variable `ELM_DISPLAY=wl`, and can have issues without it, due to not supporting XWayland properly.
 [SDL](https://libsdl.org)-based applications require setting the environment variable `SDL_VIDEODRIVER=wayland`.
 [GTK+](https://wiki.gnome.org/Initiatives(2f)Wayland(2f)GTK(2b).html)-based
 applications should use the Wayland backend automatically.